 When one mentions the beautiful country France, the first thing we naturally think of is its capital, Paris.
 The Eiffel Tower, Notre Dame, Champs-Elysées and the Louvre are famous landmarks that are well worth seeing, but what lies beyond the ‘City of Lights?’
 A lot!

 France is punctuated with myriads of enchanting and quaint little villages and towns, and each one has an alluring ambience of its own.
-The scent of centuries old villages with historic castles, medieval cobblestone streets, romantic and breezy seasides, ancient vineyards, and picturesque landscapes will change you forever.
+The scent of centuries-old medieval villages with historic castles, medieval cobblestone streets, romantic and breezy seasides, ancient vineyards, and picturesque landscapes will change you forever.

 Angles-sur-l’Anglin is a pretty little village that rests in the Nouvelle-Aquitaine region in western France.
 The Château d’Angles-sur-l’Anglin dates back to the 11th century and had significant alterations and additions in the 15th century.
 Today, the ruins sit like a crown 50 meters about the village.
 Sights to see are the Wizards Rock, St. Martins Church, high city, low city and the castle ruins.

 Beynac-et-Cazenac is a lovely medieval feudal village that dates back to the 11th century that’s situated in Southern France.
 Its chateau soars 500 feet about the Dordogne river with a view fit for a king.
 Stroll along the winding streets and explore the charming shops and pretty gardens as you take in the views of this photogenic village.